Well, well, what do we have here? If it isn't me.

 The stubborn redhead did as told, only then realizing what the man had said.
 He flinched, instantly losing his posture again.
 He turned to find his mentor facing forward, but smiling crookedly at the boy's surprised face, which shortly grew only more so.

 "Happy birthday, Gaara."
 A tired sigh followed.
-"Now stand the fuck straight, or it'll be your last."
+"Now stand the fuck straight or it'll be your last."

 The second passed, as did the flashback.
 The distant memory of his mentor, the Leader he'd murdered and the family he never learned to fit in, they all were gone.
 But that one face, the one he'd found worthy of morbid fascination at the mere age of sixteen, it was right there.
 And as they passed one another, gazes locking for that split second, he felt no less fascinated by him.
 Yet he didn't glance over his shoulder, didn't turn to watch the man go.
-The instant they'd passed each other, time returned to its natural speed of flow, and Gaara back to reality.
+The instant they'd passed each other, time returned to its natural speed of flow and Gaara back to reality.
 Suddenly riddled with questions he could not answer, he made his way to the elevator, pushed the button and watched the doors slide open.
 He then stepped inside, turned to face the opening and watched askance as the man disappeared from view.
-For half a heartbeat, he wanted to go after him.
-But he never did.
+For half a heartbeat, he wanted to go after him, but didn't.
 And as he let the doors slide shut before him, he cursed the reason why.

 It wasn't only the brief exchange of glances from fourteen years ago that explained why the man looked so familiar.
 No, more than anything, it was because his face wasn't one of a kind.
 Well, hadn't always been.